mimimukherjee/EnvironmentAutomation/workshops/environment-automation/LabGuide101.md

 - Enter the swift password provided by instructor in TF_VAR_swift_password.

 - Save the env-var.gse by pressing **Shift-Z-Z**.
-Here’s an example of env-var.gse:
+Here’s an example of env-var.gse with the environment variable values filled in:

 ![](images/101/16.png)